ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ### Return Value:
 {: #get_api_url-return-value}

-The function echoes the determined `API URL` for the given repository.
+The function displays the `API URL` value for the given repository.

 #### Example:
 {: #get_api_url-example}